One of the mysteries of the English language finally explained.

 - ‘Never one to shirk a job Richard dons a hard hat and a boiler suit as protective clothing and sets off into the maelstrom!’

 - 1.1informal A worker who wears a hard hat.

 - ‘Many of the country's 6.3 million hard hats could find themselves out of work.’

-- 1.2North American informal A reactionary or conservative person.
+- 1.2North American informal A person with reactionary or conservative views.